Board of Control for Cricket in India: Secretary

-CEO

-As per the eligibility criteria, the person who has at least 10 years of working experience in a -or-more annual turnover company on management position can be a Chief Executive Officer (CEO) of the BCCI.
-Hemang Amin is the incumbent CEO.
-Rahul Johari became the first CEO; the post was created after the recommendation of the Lodha Committee.
-The CEO of the BCCI handles its management duties and reports to the BCCI secretary.

 National selectors

-National selectors are responsible for selecting national men's senior team..
+National selectors are responsible for selecting national men's senior team.
 It also select male junior teams India A and India B, which represent India in second-and-third tiers of international cricket.
 The selection committee is composed of five former cricketers from five different zones of the country, Shivasundar Das, Sridharan Sharath, Salil Ankola and Subroto Banerjee are its present members.
-Chief selector's position is vacant as of 17 February 2023 BCCI's junior national selection committee selects players for junior teams such as India U19 and U15 men.
+Chief selector's position is vacant as of 22 May 2023 BCCI's junior national selection committee selects players for junior teams such as India U19 and U15 men.
 Sharath Sridharan is its chairman since 17 September 2021.

-BCCI gives chief national selector 1.25 Cr rupees per year for his job.
+BCCI gives chief national selector ₹1.25 crore per year for his job.

 The All India women's selection committee selects players for Indian female cricket team.
 It consists of five female former players from five zones of the nation, who have represented India at international level.
 As of 2020, former left-arm spinner Neetu David is the head of this committee since her appointment on 26 September 2020.
 The committee consists of Neetu David (head), Aarti Vaidya, Renu Margrate, Mithu Mukharjee, Venkatechar Kalpana.

-Domestic tournaments

-The BCCI organise following national-level tournaments :